What makes KAA the best choice for me?

 Dr Mike Sewell, Director of Admissions for the Cambridge Colleges, Summer 2015

 The following AS & A-Level courses are available to study at KAA Sixth Form from Sept 2019.
-Students must choose one subject from each option block.
-On the application form, students will be given the chance to express additional preferences; if there is sufficient demand, the option blocks can be changed when the timetable is constructed.
+Students must choose one subject from each option block and, on the application form, students will be given the chance to express additional preferences.
+If there is sufficient demand, the option blocks can be changed when the timetable is constructed and there may be changes to this blocking.

 |Block A||Block B||Block C||Block D|